 There are synergies between the future Plastics Treaty and existing multilateral environmental agreements in addressing the triple planetary crisis.
 Several MEAs address different forms of pollution, including some aspects of the plastics problem.
-For instance, the Basel, Rotterdam and Stockholm (BRS) Conventions, the Minamata Convention, the Global Framework on Chemicals, and the Montreal Protocol addresses some chemicals used in producing plastics as well as plastics waste disposal.
+These include the Basel, Rotterdam and Stockholm (BRS) Conventions, the Minamata Convention, the Global Framework on Chemicals, and the Montreal Protocol address some chemicals used in producing plastics as well as in plastics waste disposal.
 However, individually and collectively they lack the mandate, the level of ambition and regulatory measures required to achieve the primary objective of UNEA Resolution 5/14: to end plastics pollution.
-Importantly, while virtually all plastics are made of fossil fuel-based chemicals, only 1-6% of the >16 000 plastics chemicals, are regulated under existing MEAs ^{3,27}.
+Importantly, while virtually all plastics are made of fossil fuel-based chemicals, only 1-6% of the >16 000 plastics chemicals, are regulated under existing MEAs 3,33.
 Further, almost a quarter of these chemicals are known to be hazardous 3, underlining the importance of addressing these chemicals in the future plastics treaty.

-Although the Convention on Biological Diversity (CBD) does not directly address plastics, its subsidiary agreement (i.e., the Kunming-Montreal Global Biodiversity Framework) which is meant to be implemented in harmony with the CBD and its protocols calls for the reduction of pollution to levels that are not harmful, using municipal solid waste, plastics debris, litter, and microplastics as indicators (Target 7); sustainable consumption choices to reduce waste and overconsumption (Target 16); reduction of harmful incentives (for instance, subsidies given to companies to build plastic producing plants) by at least 500 billion USD per year together with scaling up positive incentives for biodiversity (Target 18).
+Even though the Convention on Biological Diversity (CBD) does not directly address plastics, its subsidiary agreement (i.e., the Kunming-Montreal Global Biodiversity Framework) which is meant to be implemented in harmony with the CBD and its protocols, calls for the reduce pollution to levels that are not harmful, using municipal solid waste, plastics debris, litter, and microplastics as indicators (Target 7); sustainable consumption choices to reduce waste and overconsumption (Target 16); reduction of harmful incentives (at least 500 billion USD per year together with scaling up positive incentives for biodiversity (Target 18).
 The future plastic treaty must therefore have a clear provision for mitigating biodiversity loss from plastics while recognizing the aforementioned Targets in the Kunming-Montreal Global Biodiversity Framework to ensure synergy and prevent duplication of efforts.

-In addition, as hazardous chemicals are recognized as drivers of ecosystem degradation and biodiversity loss 24, reducing the amounts and complexity of hazardous chemicals in plastics through the Plastics Treaty will reduce the toxic footprint of plastics and these pressures on the environment.
+In addition, as hazardous chemicals are recognized as drivers of ecosystem degradation and biodiversity loss 8, reducing the amounts and complexity of hazardous chemicals in plastics through the Plastics Treaty will reduce the toxic footprint of plastics and these pressures on the environment.